jadecobra/python_tdd_exercises/source/conventions.rst

 conventions
 #################################################################################

-The following are a few conventions to know in Python_
+Here are a few conventions to know in Python_

 ----